bGZo/bgzo/README.md

 Mostly I wanna code slowly and happily after I retired.

-I wish I could insist commit daily and code more things I've never seen.
-Meanwhile, I have to keep individual thinking, cause millions of AI wanna replace me myself.
+I wish I could insist to push log daily and code more things I've never seen.
+Meanwhile, I have to keep individual thinking, cause millions of AI wanna replace me myself and you guys except other people.

 Fighting!!!